All Episodes

 We don't want to be told what to do by a bunch of unelected bureaucrats.

-So as from a Brexiteer's perspective, from the British people, the 52% that voted to leave.
+So from a Brexiteer's perspective, from the British people, the 52% that voted to leave, this is just reinforcing for all of us why we need to get out.

-I want to ask one serious question before I let you go, because there's not a whole lot that's I mean, you have biting commentary with your with your humor, but um you like you love the United States.
+I want to ask one serious question before I let you go, because there's not a whole lot that's, I mean, you have biting commentary with your humor, but you love the United States.

 But I wanted to ask you specifically, you really feel that America is going down the road of making Europe's mistakes as it relates to immigration, unvetted refugees.